 Margaux holds a Masters of Architecture from the University of Pennsylvania, was a visiting Diploma Student at the Architectural Association in London and holds a BS in Interior Design from Florida International University.

-Margaux is a Senior Lecturer at the California College of the Arts.
+Margaux is a Adjunct Professor at the California College of the Arts.
 More recently she has been involved in the design and management of residential, furniture and high-end retail projects including various residential projects throughout the Bay Area and New York, Capsule fashion and lifestyle trade shows and has collaborated on the design and branding development for Marc Jacobs Collection retail stores.

 Margaux has over 10 years of professional experience with an established background in both Interior Design and Architecture.
 Before founding SIZL STUDIO with her partner Noah Zoloth Levy, she has worked with various design firms in San Francisco, New York, Philadelphia and Miami.
 She has previously worked for IwamotoScott Architecture, Normal Architecture Office, Kohn Pedersen and Fox, Jaklitsch / Gardner Architects and Ten to One.